Background pattern

 • unusual drowsiness or fatigue

-This can occur regardless of your blood glucose levels.
+This can occur regardless of blood glucose levels.
 Your doctor may decide to temporarily or permanently discontinue your treatment with Segluromet.

-Urinary tract infection (very common, may affect more than 1 in 10 people)
+Urinary Tract Infection (very common, may affect more than 1 in 10 people)

 The signs of urinary tract infection are: